 Those for whom it is more convenient to get vaccinated outside the city of Long Beach should check their local health department or municipality.
 These include the Orange County Health Care Agency and the County of Los Angeles Public Health.

 Will the vaccine be available to community members at CSULB's distribution site?

 At this time, Cal State Long Beach is serving as a closed point of dispensing for the city of Long Beach to expedite communitywide innoculation.
-As such, vaccines at this site are being made available only to students, faculty, and staff.
+As such, vaccines at this site are being made available only to currently enrolled students and currently employed faculty and staff.

 Is the vaccine mandatory?

 All members of the campus community are strongly encouraged to receive the vaccine.
 The university expects to require students who plan to live in student housing to receive a vaccine against COVID-19 for the fall 2021 semester.

 Rigorous testing and analysis have shown the vaccine is about 95% effective in protecting its recipients from contracting COVID-19.

 It is administered through two injections, spaced 21 days apart.
 It is important that those who receive their initial vaccine return for a second dose to ensure they are fully protected from the virus.